neumino/neumino.github.io/_posts/2014-10-03-rethinkdb-and-coreos.md

 Two things to finish this article:

-1. Thanks to [@atnnn](https://github.com/atnnn) for helping me with some bash issues, [Jessie](https://twitter.com/jessskuo) for proofreading my Frenglish.
+1. Thanks to [@atnnn](https://github.com/atnnn) for helping me with some bash issues and [Jessie](https://twitter.com/jessskuo) for proofreading my Frenglish.
 2. Questions?
 Suggestions?
 Ping me on Twitter: [@neumino](https://twitter.com/neumino).